scalable-web-systems/docker-compose-reverseproxy/README.md

 ```
 * Endpoints:
   * GET / - returns a list of all comments (private)
-  * GET /:id - returns all comments of a post with the given id (private)
+  * GET /:postId - returns all comments of a post with the given post id (private)
-  * POST / - adds a new post with the given message and post id, if the post with the supplied id exists (public)
+  * POST / - adds a new comment with the given message and post id, if the post with the supplied id exists (public)

 The endpoints denoted as private will not be accessible through the reverse proxy and hence won't be accessible to the outside world.
 They will only be accessible from other services (posts, comments) on the same network.
 At this time, we don't want the client to be able get an individual post or comments.